yuyanwang03/IRWA/Part4/README.md

 This is the implementation of a search engine with analytics for IRWA (Information Retrieval and Web Analytics).
 It includes session tracking, user analytics, and an interactive dashboard.

-[!CAUTION]
-You must have the JSON file with the original tweets info located in the folder: `static/farmers-protest-tweets.json`

 [!NOTE]
-The program will throw an error if the file is missing!
+You must have the JSON file with the original tweets info located in the folder: `static/farmers-protest-tweets.json` The program will throw an error if the file is missing!

 ## How to run it